RebekahWrigley/Pleiotropic-effects-of-ABCG2-studentship-1/README.md

 - rs1194223 info for NZ cases and controls and NPH from Mandy

+- rs10011796 in NZ cases and controls and rs2231142 in AGRIA and some Eurogout boxes I genotyped

 - Diuretic and pre urate lowering therapy urate info from Mandy and diuretic info for CHS from Jaron (merged this info with other files).

+Files I used and raw files are on the server under Rebekah > ABCG2_files > For_github.